msalehzadeh/msalehzadeh.github.io/Publications.md

 - Foisy, M., MacPherson, A., McDonough, Y., M'Gonigle, L.K., Maghrazi, M. and **Salehzadeh, M.**
   **A not so disturbing view of life history evolution.**
   *Under review in American Naturalist.*

-- Foisy, M., MacPherson, A., McDonough, Y., M'Gonigle, L.K., Maghrazi, M. and **Salehzadeh, M.**
-  **A not so disturbing view of life history evolution.**
-  *Under review in American Naturalist.*